Traditional Angling Evolution – A New Type of Retro?

 Do things by your own rules

 What is right for one is not necessarily right for the other.
 That’s what makes one’s uniqueness and self-confidence so appealing.
 And when it comes to fishing tackle, use the best of what is old combined with the best of what it new.
 If you buy and use quality things, they’ll never go out of fashion.
 And use the right tool for the job.
-Split cane rods were not designed to cast long distances with heavy leads; centrepin reels are not designed to cast over forty yards; wicker baskets will dimple your buttocks if you sit on them for more than an hour; a sleeping bag laid directly on the ground will soon become damp and uncomfortable; and night fishing without a bite alarm will lead to sleep deprivation and illness.
+Split cane rods were not designed to cast long distances with heavy leads; centrepin reels are not designed to cast over thirty yards; wicker baskets will dimple your buttocks if you sit on them for more than an hour; a sleeping bag laid directly on the ground will soon become damp and uncomfortable; and night fishing without a bite alarm will lead to sleep deprivation and illness.
 There’s a reason why modern tackle items were invented.
 Use them, if you can.
 (Though I applaud you if you sticking to more antiquated and beautiful tackle brings you more pleasure.)

 My experience ‘at the top’ encouraged me to forge my own path – seeking to do things by my own rules to achieve my vision of angling perfection.
 Angling, after all, is a recreation.
 It’s meant to be fun.
 So these days I chill-out and let the politics wash over me.
 I allow my gaze to focus on the more appealing elements of angling, like friendships and looking after our special watery places.
 You may not know this about me, as my fishing books Wild Carp (2009), Fly Fishing (2009) and Traditional Angling (2010) were written mostly during my secret writing phase in the late 1990s.
 And they were all published before my daughter was born.